hanrattyjen/CV/README.md

 ## Jennifer Hanratty

-A Junior Software Developer who wants to continue to learn more and more and more, developing and broadening her skills in agile environments.
+I am a Junior Software Developer who wants to continue to learn more and more and more, developing and broadening my skills in agile environments.

-After taking some time out to be at home with 3 awesome little people, I wanted to get back to work and realised that what I had done before no longer interested me.
+After taking some time out to be at home with 3 awesome little people and after realising that what I had done before wasn't quite what I was interested in anymore, I decided to change things up a bit.

+It took me a while to figure out what exactly I wanted to do with my life.
+I love learning, I love maths and figuring out problems.

+I began my coding journey almost accidentally.
+I did some maths courses online just to get my brain working and this led to me finding some online coding courses.
+I had discounted the idea of a career in the tech industry as I assumed, as most people do, that you need a Computer Science degree for that.
+It was only after messing around with code for a few months, talking to people and attending MeetUps, that I realised that this was something I could actually do as a full-time job.
+It all took off from there..

-I am currently enrolled in the Makers Academy Remote course, aiming to re-skill myself and change careers completely.
+I am currently enrolled in the Makers Academy Remote course, at level complete of re-skilling myself and changing careers completely.

-I have a real love of learning, which translates well into the work I've done this year.
+I am also involved with Django Girls Belfast, who provide one-day workshops to women who want to learn to build their own web apps using Python and Django.
+There is an incredible demand for this workshop - every time we run it we increase our numbers of applicants.
+It's really exciting.

 #### What I am